merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 Okay.
 If you've made it this far, this marks the _end_ of this chapter, and subsequently the end of the data processing workflow.
 We started from nothing but the internet, and we have built up the totality of data we will need for all subsequent analyses, which are carried out in the next chapter.
 We have just invested an enormous amount of work and forethought that we will now be able to stand upon in order to harvest the fruits of our labour.

-Unless of course you simply download this checkpoint datapack.
-Then you can harvest the fruits of _my_ labour.

-FIXME datapack here

 See you in the next chapter.

 ## Aux.
 Step 1: Pangenome detour

-This is the first **auxiliary** step, meaning it is not required for the central analyses of this paper.
+This is the first (and potentially only) **auxiliary** step, meaning it is not required for the central analyses of this paper.
 For this reason, you can skip this step if you want.

 But if you're reading this, you've more than likely beeen redirected to this section of the workflow, because the analysis you're interested in requires this step to be completed.
 In that case, you're in the right place.